The Working Time Regulations

 HSE does not however, enforce:

-All initial enquiries should be dealt with by ACAS, (the Arbitration, Conciliation and Advisory Service).
-ACAS will be able to help with matters concerned with time off, rest breaks, paid annual leave and other general employment information.
-You can contact the ACAS National Helpline on: Tel: 08457 474747
+All initial enquiries should be dealt with by Acas, (the Arbitration, Conciliation and Advisory Service).
+ACAS will be able to help employers and employees who are seeking information on time off, rest breaks, paid annual leave and other general employment information.

-More formal enforcement responsibilities are split between HSE, the Civil Aviation Authority (CAA), the Vehicle and Operator Services Agency (VOSA), and the Maritime and Coastguard Agency (MCA).
-Contact details for these organisations can be found by clicking on the links below.
+More formal enforcement responsibilities are split between HSE, the Civil Aviation Authority (CAA), the Driver and Vehicle Standards Agency (DVSA), the Maritime and Coastguard Agency (MCA) Office for Nuclear Regulation (ONR) and Office of Rail and Road (ORR).
+Contact details for these and other organisations can be found by clicking on the links below.

 Useful Links